 Sometimes there’s nothing so simple and satisfying for dinner as a piece of chicken and some veggies.
-When we grill chicken, we almost always marinate it, and this Greek Chicken Marinade is one of our favorites.
+When we grill chicken, we almost always marinate it, and buttermilk chicken marinade and this Greek Chicken Marinade are our favorites.

 How to make greek chicken marinade fast:

 Here’s my secret for making THE FASTEST MARINADES EVER – I don’t measure anything.
 Ever.
 Life’s too short, and it’s just a marinade (I feel pretty much the same way about my dry rub for ribs).

 When I follow other marinade recipes, I look at the recipe to get a general sense of the amount of each ingredient, and then I just eyeball it.

 I’ve given you ingredient amounts below, but honestly, don’t get all your measuring cups and spoons dirty.
 It won’t matter if you have a little “too much” lemon juice or a little less oregano.

 Just eyeball everything into a ziploc bag, throw the chicken in, and move on with your day.
 It’ll taste great, I promise.